asaikali/modern-spring-on-kubernetes/README.md

 * Serverless Functions vs. Long Running Processes

-Come learn how to use new capabilities introduced in Spring Framework 6, Spring Boot 3, and Spring Cloud 2022 running on Kubernetes to design and implement modern microservices.
-These projects are due to GA in the Nov / Dec 2022 timeframe, so we will be using the latest milestones or release candidates or milestones available
+Come learn how to use new capabilities introduced in Spring Framework 6, Spring Boot 3, and Spring Cloud 2022, running on Kubernetes, to design and implement modern microservices.

+These projects are due to GA in the Nov / Dec
+2022 timeframe, so we will be using the latest milestones or release candidates available.